Outpatient or 'Day' Appointments

-- Reward yourself with a treat afterwards for ‘adulting like a boss’; e.g. something to wear, cake, a film night , a drink, fancy bath stuff, etc.
+- Reward yourself with a treat afterwards for ‘adulting like a boss’; e.g. nice lunch, something to wear, cake, a film night , a drink, fancy bath stuff, etc.

 Staying in Hospital for Surgery or Tests

 A stay in hospital of any length can feel pretty daunting.
 You might have unanswered questions or worries about the surgery or tests you are going to have.
 Knowing more about what it might be like can help you feel more prepared and in control, and less anxious generally.
-Try talking to others in the AMEND Young Adult Whatsapp Group to see if someone else has been through what you are going to be going into hospital for (more details on joining this in Dealing with Your Diagnosis).
+Try talking to others in the AMEND Young Adult Whatsapp Group to see if someone else has been through what you are going to be going into hospital for (more details on joining here).

 Here are a few key things to think about: